marinov98/MarinMacs/README.md

 - **Vim users** wanting to switch and use the power of emacs while keepings their vim keybindings
 - Anyone wanting to use Emacs for its **own keybindings** and extensibility but hates configuring and wants an out of the box experience
 - People who want more productivity but are limited because of their current text editor
+- People who already use emacs and maybe want to see if there is anything new they can learn from my config

 ## Why Make This Guide?
 - Emacs is extremely powerful but has a ton of packages and it can be really confusing to pick the right ones, much less configure them